 2. Download Edge for Linux

-.deb package to your Downloads folder (or any other. directory you can access easily).
-If you’re using Firefox you can check the “Save File” option to do this.
+.deb package to your Downloads folder (or any other directory you can access easily).
+If you use Firefox this is the “Save File” option:

 3. Double click on the installer

 Let the download complete then use your file manager to find the Edge Linux installer.
 Finally, double-click on the saved file to start installing and follow the on-screen prompts (in Ubuntu 23.10 you now need to do this from the command line or install the

 The official Microsoft Edge repository is added to your system’s list of software sources when you install Edge using this installer.
-This will ensure you are able to upgrade to new versions of the browser as they’re released using the regular Software Updater tool.
+This will ensure you are able to upgrade to new versions of Edge as they’re released using Ubuntu’s Software Updater tool.

 4. Open Microsoft Edge

 Let the install finish up then open the browser from the Applications grid (or whatever app menu, launcher, etc you use on your system).
 The browser may take a few seconds to appear the first time you open it as creates the relevant config and cache folders, and reads any applicable settings or preferences from your system.

 Prefer to install software from the command line?
 We got you covered.
 Just copy/paste the following commands in to your terminal emulator of choice.

 First: the set-up script.
 This adds the Microsoft Edge repo to your system, and imports the Microsoft GPG key to authenticate packages (so that you can be sure they are what they say they are):

 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg sudo install -o root -g root -m 644 microsoft.gpg /etc/apt/trusted.gpg.d/ sudo sh -c 'echo "deb [arch=amd64] https://packages.microsoft.com/repos/edge stable main" > /etc/apt/sources.list.d/microsoft-edge-dev.list' sudo rm microsoft.gpg